Veeradevi698/Skin_Disease_Detect/README.md

-# 🩺 AI Skin Disease Detector
+# 🩺 Smart Skin Disease Detector

 An AI-powered web application built with **TensorFlow** and **Streamlit** that detects common skin diseases from uploaded images.
 The app provides predictions, confidence scores, and practical **skin health precautions**.